-DUE to the Coronavirus, this year’s IoT-hackathon.net will be held in a hybrid format.
+Due to our good experiences with a hybrid IoT-hackathon in 2020, this year’s IoT-hackathon.net will also be held in a hybrid format.
 How is a “hybrid” teaching format being organized?

 We have two teams: One team at the HNU and one team at the UWC.
 Due to the task setup, students can mainly work from home in their groups.
 Each group has a specific task covering various business activities such as programming, assembling, or designing business processes.